wp-plugins/wp-customer-reviews/readme.txt

 = 1.0.8 (02-15-2011) =
 * Some minor styling tweaks for better compatibility with various themes
+* Added a more detailed settings explanation to prevent confusion on plugin activation

 = 1.0.7 (02-15-2011) =
 * A couple of minor style tweaks for the chosen reviews page layout